htcondor/htcondor/docs/automated-workflows/dagman-throttling.rst

 ----------------------------

-*   **Total nodes/clusters:** The **-maxjobs** option specifies the maximum number of clusters that *condor_dagman* can submit at one time.
+*   **Total nodes/clusters:** The **-maxjobs** option specifies the maximum number of clusters that :tool:`condor_dagman` can submit at one time.
 Since each node corresponds to a single cluster, this limit restricts the number of nodes that can be submitted (in the HTCondor queue) at a time.
     It is commonly used when there is a limited amount of input file staging